 Online gaming is an activity that the majority of children and many adults get involved in.
-The school will raise awareness, where applicable, for individual children who are identified as at risk of inappropriate gaming:
+The school will raise awareness:

-- By talking to parents and carers about the games their children play and help them identify whether they are appropriate. - By supporting parents in identifying the most effective way of safeguarding their children by using parental controls and child safety mode. - By talking to parents about setting boundaries and time limits when games are played. - By highlighting relevant resources.
+- By talking to parents and carers about the games their children play and help them identify whether they are appropriate. - By support parents in identifying the most effective way of safeguarding their children by using parental controls and child safety mode. - By talking to parents about setting boundaries and time limits when games are played. - By highlighting relevant resources and sharing them with parents.